 Dele Giwa was said to have been excited when he received the parcel, that it must be from “Mr. President” referring to the discussions he had with IBB days earlier.
 He put the parcel on his laps and as he tried to open it, the bomb exploded and blew up his upper legs and badly affected the lower part of his body.

 The noise threw Soyinka on the floor by the exit door and became momentarily unconscious, but later regained consciousness.
 The noise was deafening and everybody came rushing to the scene.

-On getting there, his wife and neighbours saw Giwa sprawled on the floor in the pool of his own blood with his charred body.
+On getting there, his wife and neighbours saw him sprawled on the floor in the pool of his own blood with his charred body.
 He was rushed to the First Foundation Hospital, Opebi Road, Ikeja, Lagos, and there he breathed his last.
-While in transit to the hospital, he kept moaning the refrain, “They have got me.”
-Who he referred to as “they” still remains a riddle till today.
+While in transit to the hospital, Dele Giwa kept moaning the refrain, “They have got me.”
+Who he referred to as “they” still remains a riddle to this day.

 Throughout the tenure of Ibrahim Badamasi Babangida, under whose watch the cruel murder occurred, the police and other security apparatuses expressed helplessness, repeating their now-familiar refrains of “no fresh leads,” “we have no clues yet, but we are still on it.”
-The case file of the slain journalist remained open for several years, with the police, like Vladimir and Estragon Waiting for the Godot, anticipating information from the public that could lead to the identification of Dele Giwa’s killers.
+The case file of the slain journalist remained open for several years, with the police anticipating information from the public that could lead to the identification of Dele Giwa’s killers.

 As Boye Salau wrote: “Ever a wordsmith, Dele was an enchanting prose stylist and a fearless investigative journalist.
 He was not the type of journalist so enamoured of the meretricious affectation of diplomatese, to call a spade another name.
 For Dele, a spade is a spade.”